How to separate Thai Massage from yoga

 Is this a Thai Massage technique or is it Partner Yoga?
 How do the two systems work together?
 When should you use such techniques?
 Find out all the answers below.

 Let me tell you a story about the position in the photo above.
-Once I was observing some of the training of the “advanced class” in a Thai Massage school in Chiang Mai, Thailand.
-They were actually teaching this technique.
+Once I was observing some of the training of the ‘advanced class’ in a Thai Massage school in Chiang Mai, Thailand.
+This technique was part of the class.

 Realistically you have to be a yogi or at least quite flexible to do this.
 You might have some clients like this, but they will most likely be in the minority.

 Fancy Thai Massage techniques are often not very practical